Environmental Education, Return to Home Page

 To see the lists, use the section map above, or the text link below.

-Special Courses
+Special Courses and Distance Learning

 Special courses proliferate and are varied (eg short courses or repeating seminars), and we shall only include these if the demand becomes evident.

-An Internet Information Service
+Internet Course Information Services

 The following site indulges itself in cynical satire and anyone who is PC or of a sensitive nature should not be tempted to follow the link.

-UBS: Link The UBS (University of Bums on Seats) is an institution where the staff believe that nobody should be exempt from a university education.
+The UBS (University of Bums on Seats) is an institution where the staff believe that nobody should be exempt from a university education.
 They pride themselves on their 'character-over-qualifications' admissions policy which ensures that no-one will be rejected on any grounds except non-payment of fees.
 They publish Skidmark, an 'upbeat' news letter.

-© Copyright 2001-2006, Envocare Ltd.
+© Copyright 2001-2013, Envocare Ltd.

 ENVOCARE is a registered trade mark of Envocare Ltd.